Updated: Jul 7

 Living in a state of suffering for a longer time is not healthy.

 However, this is usually a necessary condition to generate a strong motivation for your personal growth and desire for transformation.
-Therefore suffering in some way is your best “friend” to help you grow.
+Therefore suffering in some way can be your best “friend” to help you grow.

 If the level of suffering becomes unbearable, there is a possibility that consciousness rises, and introduces a small opening into the mind’s thick shell of thoughts.
 Just enough to initiate a transformation process.